42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Update an existing video

-Update video properties  Only properties provided are updated.
+Update the properties of a video.
+Only the provided properties will be updated.

 ### Example